33mestre/java_base/docs/site/sognisport/com.sognisport.domain.model/index.md

 # Package-level declarations

 [JVM]\
-This package contains the domain model classes of the Sognisport application.
+This package contains the domain model classes of the application.

 ## Types